alcaidio/express-project-kaliop/README.md

 You need to have nodejs installed.

 ## Built With
-Express - Fast, unopinionated, minimalist web framework for Node.js Nunjucks - A rich and powerful templating language for JavaScript.
+- Express - Fast, unopinionated, minimalist web framework for Node.js.
+- Nunjucks - A rich and powerful templating language for JavaScript.
-RANDOM USER GENERATOR - A free, open-source API for generating random user data.
+- RANDOM USER GENERATOR - A free, open-source API for generating random user data.
 Like Lorem Ipsum, but for people.
-Bootstrap
+- Bootstrap - An open source toolkit for developing.

 ## Authors
 Timothy ALCAIDE @oncletim